A secondary service-connected disability is a condition that is caused or worsened by a service-connected disability.

 A Veterans Disability Benefits Lawyer Can Help You File an Appeal

 A VA disability lawyer can help you write and file your appeal.
 You will need to file your appeal within a specified timeframe, so you would be wise to begin the process soon after VA denied your application.

-To learn more about how a veterans’ disability lawyer can help you collect benefits for your secondary service-connected disability, call (888) 392-5392.
+To connect with a lawyer who can help you collect benefits for your secondary service-connected disability, call us today.